chelseaparlett/CPSC392ParlettPelleriti/Syllabus.md

 ## Homework, Exams, and Grading (subject to change):
 Homework will consist of assignments to reinforce material covered in class, and must be submitted electronically.
 They will typically be due at 11:59pm (unless otherwise specified).
 Homework and Projects must be turned in with a README file as either a .txt or a .md file (see Admin Folder on GitHub for a template).

+### Late Days
 Stuff happens.
 So, you have 3 "extra days" that you can use, no questions asked, throughout the semester for any homework or project (NOT Quizzes and Tests).
 You must use 1 whole extra day at a time (i.e. you cannot use 3 hours of an extra day for one assignment, and 21 on another).
 If an assignment was due Monday at 11:59pm and you use 1 late day, the assignment would then be due Tuesday at 11:59pm.

-To qualify for an extra day, you must let me know *BEFORE the assignment is due*, and fill out the **Late Days Google Form** linked on the front page of our course GitHub.
-Because of these 3 "extra days", late work will automatically be penalized a 1.5% per hour (or part of an hour) late.
-Because of grading deadlines, extra days CANNOT be used during finals week.
+To qualify for an extra day, you must let me know *BEFORE the assignment is due*, and fill out the **Late Days Google Form** linked on the front page of our course GitHub under Resources.
+Because of these "extra days", late work will automatically be penalized a 1% per hour (or part of an hour) late.
+Because of grading deadlines, extra days CANNOT be used during finals week and may not prevent peer feedback during the final project.

+### Assignments
 All programs must be written in Python unless otherwise specified.
 Grading will be based on correctness, clarity, elegance of solution, and style (comments, naming conventions, etc.)

+### Assessment Structure
 There will be weekly quizzes on the lecture material and classwork, which will count toward the Quizzes grade.
 Missed quizzes may NOT be made up.
 However, I will drop your lowest 2 quiz scores at the end of the semester, so use these 2 dropped quizzes to account for sick days or missed classes.

-There will also be two in-class exams and take home projects and a take home project, which must be taken on the dates specified. *I don't believe taking tests while sick demonstrates your true ability, so in the case of a well-documented, unavoidable conflict or illness, I will do my best to accommodate you.
+There will also be two in-class exams, two corresponding take home projects.
+In-class exams must be taken on the dates specified. *I don't believe taking tests while sick demonstrates your true ability, so in the case of a well-documented, unavoidable conflict or illness, I will do my best to accommodate you.
 You must notify me prior to missing the exam.*

+Finally there will NOT be a final exam, rather there will be a final project and presentation.

 ## Course Communication
 Information for the course will mainly be disseminated through our Course Slack.
 YOU MUST join the course slack channel and check for updates.
 Email through Canvas may also be used.
 Materials will also be available through the course GitHub (https://github.com/cmparlettpelleriti/CPSC392ParlettPelleriti).